daggre/amv_finder/README.md

 - Shows if the zone is interior, exterior or both

 ## Command:
-First parameter is the number of nearest zones to output.
-(Maximum 10)
+First parameter is the number of nearest zones to output (Maximum: 10).
 ```
 /amvfind <number>
 ```